-With Christmas mere weeks away now it's time to remember one part of the holiday celebrated by everyone - great television.
+With Christmas nearly here it's time to remember one part of the holiday celebrated by everyone - all that great television.
 Well, that is, if you can get your hands on the remote.
-Between the abundance of series marathons and the obligatory Bond movie the choice of viewing options to help you fight off the post-dinner zzzs are plentiful.
+Between the abundance of show marathons and the obligatory Christmas day Bond movie, the selection of viewing options to help you fight off the post-dinner zzzs is plentiful.

-There's one simple way to keep disagreements to a minimum, and seasonal cheer at its maximum: Christmas-themed episodes.
-Like Thanksgiving Day specials, Christmas specials shed light on the lives of our favorite fictional characters on the merriest day of the year.
-And that's what makes this bunch of episodes such fun to revisit; it's the happiest of occasions that rarely go according to plan.
+My suggestion?
+Christmas-themed episodes.
+A bit obvious, yes.
+But like Thanksgiving Day specials, Christmas specials shed light on the lives of our favorite fictional characters on the merriest day of the year.
+And that's what makes this bunch of episodes such fun to revisit.
+It's always the happiest of occasions that rarely go according to plan.
 Looking for something longer?
 Here's the best Christmas movies to watch this holiday season.

 It wouldn't be Friends if the whole debacle didn't collapse into a bout of silliness, which it does, as soon as Chandler walks in wearing a Santa costume.
 But how will Ross make his Christmas-centric boy listen now, with the big red guy in the room?
 That's not a concern for long, as Joey walks in dressed as Spider-Man.

 22. The Twilight Zone, "Night of the Meek"

 Asked to imagine a Twilight Zone Christmas special, your mind is probably drawn to quite a sinister place.
 A part of the psyche that makes us ponder the spooky, weird and downright odd.
 For a Christmas special, that only spells out one possibility: there's got to be some macabre plot, right?
 A happy family's joyous festivities wrecked by a dark truth, waiting to be uncovered in the last act.